How to Create A Digital Vision Board

 A vision board is any sort of board on which you display images that represent whatever you want to be, do or have in your life.

 Maybe an app?
 I’ve turned into an app-monster ever since I got my iPhone so of course, that might be an option.
-Turns out there are a few apps out there made specifically.
-Hay House, iWish and Success Vision Board to name a few.
-But I didn’t want to have to look at my phone all the time either.
-I do enough on my phone.
+Turns out there are a few apps out there made specifically for vision boards.

 No, it needed to be in my face without being in my face.
 You know?

 That’s when it occurred to me, why not put it on my computer screen?!
 That should be relatively easy and hey I look at that every day for the better part of the day too.
-A Digital Vision Board.
+Yes, a Digital Vision Board.
 So that’s what I did!
 Here’s how I did it:

 Using Powerpoint to Create a Digital Vision Board